Summer Job Series: Tips for Networking

 Organize and track your outreach in a spreadsheet

 Connections can get confusing!
-In order to make the most of networking, you’ll want to keep track of necessary information to avoid embarrassing yourself by getting connections’ names or positions wrong in the networking email.
+In order to make the most of networking, you’ll want to keep track of all the necessary information to avoid embarrassing yourself by getting connections’ names or positions wrong in your networking emails and conversations.
 Create a spreadsheet with separate columns for each connection’s name, company, position, contact information, date of outreach, and relationship.
 List each connection in a separate row and fill them out as you search.
 Also include a “notes” column for other information about my method of outreach and the current status of the connection.
 For example, if a connection hadn’t responded in a few days, write “yet to respond” in the “notes” column as a reminder to send a follow-up email.
 Finally, make a column for “next steps” to record your follow-up strategy.

 Reach out confidently and respectfully